iodepo/odis-arch/resources/ODISColumbia2025/README.md

 # Columbia Meeting Outline
 **March 11th, 2025 (Tuesday: 90-minute session)**

+This 90-minute workshop at the Columbia Meeting will provide a practical overview of the Ocean Data and Information System (ODIS) and its implementation using JSON-LD, focusing on enabling data discoverability and interoperability.
+We will begin by outlining the core principles of ODIS, emphasizing standards-based, low-friction methods, and then delve into the foundational architecture of JSON-LD for creating machine-readable linked data.

+Participants will learn the authoring process for data graphs and sitemaps, explore the importance of persistent identifiers (PIDs), and discover various deployment strategies for publishing JSON-LD data on the web.
+We will also demonstrate indexing and querying techniques using tools like Gleaner and SPARQL, and showcase simple user interfaces.
+Finally, we will highlight the value proposition of using JSON-LD for improved data discoverability and machine understanding, concluding with a question and answer session.

 ## Ocean Data and Information System (ODIS) WS

 ### Agenda